 - For a full 90 seconds, do nothing but pay attention to your breathing.
 As you breathe, allow yourself to feel the tension in your shoulders ease a little.
 Continue concentrating only on your breath and shoulders, until you begin to feel calmer and more clear-headed.

 - If you continue to breathe and relax your tension but you aren’t feeling any calmer, notice if your mind is busy rehashing the upsetting event.
 If so, press “Pause” again, this time on your thoughts.
-Be aware that each time these thoughts creep in, you will likely need to wait another 90 seconds before you will start to feel calm.
+Be aware that each time you do, you will need to wait another 90 seconds before you will start to feel calm.

 When you wait a full 90 seconds in response to the situation confronting you, you can avoid getting caught up in the loop of thoughts that further stimulate your emotions.
-You can let the flood of stress hormones wash through you, then move on, keeping the potential emotional reaction in check.
+You can let the flood of stress hormones wash through you, then move on.

 When you wait a full 90 seconds in response to the situation confronting you, you can avoid getting caught up in the loop of thoughts that further stimulate your emotions.
 Click To Tweet

-Of course, there will be times when waiting out your reaction will be much easier said than done, so be realistic.
-Know that it will take some practice to implement this rule successfully, especially when you’re dealing with chronic stress or situations with really high emotional stakes.
+Of course, there will be times when waiting out your reaction will be a challenge.
+It will also take practice to implement the 90-second rule successfully, especially when dealing with chronic stress or situations with high emotional stakes.

-That said, even when you can’t manage to calm yourself in 90 seconds, breathing and relaxing your shoulders will always keep you aimed at that goal.
+That said, breathing and relaxing your shoulders will always keep you aimed at that goal.
 Getting there just might take longer than you’d like.

-Patience can be the hardest thing especially when you’re upset, so remember to be gentle and compassionate with yourself while you develop the skills you’ll need to restore your calm.
+Patience can be the hardest thing, especially when you’re upset.
+Remember to be gentle and compassionate with yourself while you develop the skills you’ll need to restore your calm.

 If you find you’re able to practice even one full 90-second “Pause” this week, I’d love to hear about it!
 I hope you’ll leave a comment and let me know how it went for you.